schultek/dart_mappable/packages/dart_mappable/rfc.md

 3. Packages defining custom models could directly work with any other package or codebase using the protocol.
 4. Frameworks like Serverpod or Jaspr or backends like Firebase could acccept any model using the protocol without needing to ship their own serialization solution.

+> The following sections are meant to be read in order.
+We start with the core, assess assumptions, discover interfaces, explain reasoning and eventually reclaim the `fromX()` and `toX()` methods.
+Stay with me.

 # Model Definition

 The following shows an example implementation for de/encoding a `Person` class: